 This is a big one!
 If you have non-stick toss those toxic suckers out!
 I am very particular about what I cook with and specific within each company so please read carefully about what I recommend below.
-I avoid cookware from China, too many potential toxins, too much risk for the kitchen.
-Lead in cookware, even if it is leech tested, is a no-go in my book.
+Aluminum is another one to fully avoid.
+Aluminum is a neurotoxin and has no place in the kitchen (we avoid all aluminum in our house).
+I also avoid most cookware from China, too many potential toxins, too much risk for the kitchen.
+Lead in cookware, even if it is leach tested, is a no-go in my book.
 Lead is a neurotoxin that causes permanent brain damage.
 Cookware should be one of the cleanest places in your home.

 I really feel that there isn’t a clear answer on the best cookware.
 I’ve decided, just like food, rotation is key.
 Below are some of the cookware pieces I’ve researched and my recommendations if I would use them or not.

-I tested a brand new Visions Glass Cookware set for lead, cadmium and other metals with and XRF a few days ago.
-The old Visions had heavy metals and I would never use it (and I recommend you stop using it if you have an older Visions cookware set you are using).
+I tested a brand new Visions Glass Cookware set for lead, cadmium and other metals with and Niton XL3T XRF.
+The old Visions I have been told contains heavy metals and I would never use it (and I recommend you stop using it if you have an older Visions cookware set you are using).
 The old version is about 10 years old.
 To see the exact set tested click here.

 The new Visions cookware is free of lead, cadmium and any other metals.
 It is made of glass & ceramic material.
 It can be used to cook on the stove but you would want to avoid sudden temperature changes for chance of breaking.
 Cooking with glass does make me a tad nervous and there are reports of it shattering when cooking.
 Most of the reports seem to be on the older version of the cookware.